 Free

-Head up the rock stairs for some of best views in Austin.
+Head up the rock stairs for some of Austin’s best views.
 At the top, find a pavilion and look down on the Lake Austin section of the Colorado River.
-This is the place to watch the sun set.
+This is the place to watch the sunset.

-See the downtown Austin skyline in the opposite direction at this 5-acre park.
-The pavilion area has a fence but the trail back to the parking lot doesn’t so watch the little kids.
+At this 5-acre park, you can see the downtown Austin skyline in the opposite direction.
+The pavilion area has a fence, but the trail back to the parking lot doesn’t, so watch the little kids.

 Where to Eat in West Austin